 In persons with the diagnostic picture of NPH, MRI or CT testing is generally done and is normal or shows slight enlargement of the ventricles.
 There is no papilloedema on examination (excluding frank hydrocephalus)

 A more difficult test than the "tap" test is continuous lumbar drainage (Panagiotopoulos, Konstantinou et al. 2005).
 Again gait and cognitive function are assessed post lumbar drainage.
 This test is likely more accurate, but require an inpatient admission to a specialized unit, and also has more risks.
 We are frankly dubious that this very expensive process is warranted.

 In persons with the picture of BIH, lumbar puncture shows increased CSF pressure with normal cells and protein.
 MRI or CT scan generally shows normal sized ventricles.
-Pulsitile tinnitus should be reduced or eliminated by pressure over the jugular vein.
+Pulsatile tinnitus should be reduced or eliminated by pressure over the jugular vein.

 There are many possible serious complications to consider including: